Can you use FaceTime on an Android phone?

 Simple answer: No

 Apple’s FaceTime is just that, Apple’s.
 It doesn’t work on any other devices as it is a proprietary standard and Apple won’t be releasing it to other platforms any time soon, if ever.
+So yea, FaceTime doesn’t work on PC.
 You might have seen multiple apps on the Google Play Store claiming to be FaceTime-like or other combinations, they’re all charlatans.

 At best, they’re fake, at worst, they could be malware and be siphoning off your bank details and other secrets.
 Don’t install anything claiming to be FaceTime from the Google Play Store.